sasoria/microfrontend-modules-demo/README.md

 This demo takes advantage of Ecma Script Modules (ESM) to do client-side composition of microfrontends.
 Podium's Podlet is used for serving assets, but ideally one would have a dedicated asset server handling it (see [eik.dev](https://eik.dev/)).

+## Features

+- Client-side composition of microfrontends
+- Client-side routing that consist of one or more microfrontends

 ## Usage

 - Build each microfrontend with `npm run build`